 Ad rem, why am I no longer an activist?
 It wasn’t an event that led to this but rather a process.

-Because of the books I read and, let’s be frank, YouTube videos I watch, I have begun to develop my critical thinking skills.
+Because of the books I’d read and, let’s be frank, YouTube videos I’d watched, I began to develop my critical thinking skills.
 To undermine that which I take for granted, question what is certain.

 Through social media and loudspeakers, I was the herald of liberal notions more times than I can count.
 With a banner above my head, I would manifest how much I cared for the planet and the future of our children.